 We compiled some basic information and resources to help you connect with other families and education professionals, tips, and suggestions if you are considering some kind of co-op or learning pod for the coming school year.

-The name may vary – homeschool pod, learning group, study cohort, or something like these, but they are essentially referring to the same thing.
-Homeschooling families are free to provide an education for their children using any resource they wish, and that may include forming small groups to learn together with parents providing direct instruction or hiring someone else to do it.
+The name may vary – homeschool pod, microschool, learning co-op, study group, or something like these, but they are essentially referring to the same thing.
+There is no universal distinction among these terms so they're used fairly interchangeably.
+Homeschooling families are free to provide an education for their children using any resource they wish, and that may include forming small groups of all kinds to learn together with parents providing direct instruction or hiring someone else to do it.

 As Commissioner Edelblut explained in two interviews we did last summer, families are able to direct their children's education without being the sole source or provider of that learning.
 He likened it to families having options for meals; they can grow all their own food, shop at grocery stores or farmer markets, or do carry-out or restaurant dining for whatever they choose.

 Many families are forming small learning groups; check our Support Group list to see what may be in your area.
-We are adding more to our list every week.
+We are adding more to our list on a regular basis.
 If you don’t see something near you or that matches your educational plans, consider reaching out to other GSHE members to see if there are common interests.

 We interviewed two experienced homeschool parents about family-based learning groups.
 They shared practical tips and tricks how to form a learning group among friends.

-In addition to our main homeschool support group for NH families, we have a Facebook group called GSHE Homeschool Pod Connections that is specifically to help families and education professionals connect for the purposes of forming small learning groups.
+In addition to our main homeschool support group for NH families, we have a Facebook group called GSHE Homeschool Learning Communities that is specifically to help families and education professionals connect for the purposes of forming small learning groups.

 Helpful Tips